Mehgugs/lacord/docs/cli.md

     This is passed to the commandline as `--unstable-features`.
 - *boolean* `deprecated`
     This field will enable deprecated features.
 These are features of the library that will be removed at a specified point in time.
-To check when a specific version will remove a feature look in `TIMETOLIVE.md`.
 This is passed to the commandline as `--deprecated`.
+- *string* `log_file`
+    This field will open a file in write mode and pass it to the logger to write into.
+This is passed to the commandline as `--log-file PATH`
+- *one of "0", "3", "8"* `log_mode`
+    This field will set the logger's colour mode.
+This is passed to the commandline as `--log-mode n`
+- *boolean* `accept`
+    This field will instruct the cli parser to admit arbitrary parameters.
+Currently only values are supported.
+This enables a user defined parameters to be captured in the cli module table.
+This **does not** affect the environment variables read.
+    This is passed to the commandline as `--accept-everything`, but the shorthand mnemonic `-a` may be preferable.

 Additionally the following keys are loaded by this module **but are never used by lacord internally**.
 You must manually use them yourself where appropriate.